Community Research for Liberation National Convening

 12:00pm: Lunch

-1:15pm: Concurrent sessions featuring leaders from across the country offering real-world insights into advancing community-engaged research and how communities are driving healing, transformation, and change
+1:15pm: Concurrent Workshops and Presentations featuring leaders from across the country offering real-world insights into advancing community-engaged research and how communities are driving healing, transformation, and change

 3:45pm: Keynote address featuring Dr. Monique Liston of Ubuntu Research and Evaluation, sharing critical lessons from her work leading engaged research with Black women, girls, and femmes